alaTest Sites

 789 reviews

 alaTest has collected and analyzed 789 reviews of Nikon D3400.
 The average rating for this product is 4.7/5, compared to an average rating of 4.3/5 for other Digital Compact Cameras for all reviews.
 Reviewers really like the performance and price.
-The portability and size also get good views.
-The contrast and flash get less positive views.
-Reviews are divided on the memory.
+The portability and size are also mentioned favorably.
+Opinions are divided on the memory.
+Some have doubts about the contrast and flash.

 usability, size, portability, price, performance